Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Understanding how Terraform uses implicit and explicit dependencies helps you to determine when and how to use the depends_on meta-argument.
 When necessary, depends_on instructs Terraform to create and destroy resources in the correct order.
 Misusing the argument can lead to potentially confusing, poor-performing code.

-If you need any help managing your Terraform infrastructure, building more complex workflows based on Terraform, and managing AWS credentials per run, instead of using a static pair on your local machine, Spacelift is a fantastic tool for this.
-It supports Git workflows, policy as code, programmatic configuration, context sharing, drift detection, and many more great features right out of the box.
+If you need help orchestrating your infrastructure as code workflows, building complex pipelines, and managing AWS credentials per run instead of using static key pairs on local machines, Spacelift is a great fit.
+It supports Git workflows, policy as code, programmatic configuration, context sharing, drift detection, and many more features right out of the box.
 You can check it for free by creating a trial account.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.